 The scatterplot in the exhibit illustrates the huge variability in prices paid for a common bone screw.
 With data organized in this manner, pricing variation is readily apparent, allowing a hospital to quickly see where it is paying a higher (or lower) price than the market bears.
 This information can also be augmented to reveal rebates, special “deals,” which ultimately will disappear as the industry embraces price knowledge.

-For hospitals and health systems, supply pricing transparency should not be seen as an attractive but improbable prospect, but as an immediate and critical need—one that requires a transformation of industry practices around pricing of essential medical supplies.
+For hospitals and health systems, supply pricing transparency should not be seen as an attractive but improbable prospect, but as an immediate and critical need—one that requires a transformation of industry practices around the pricing of essential medical supplies.

 a.
 Modern Healthcare’s 2012 Survey of Executive Opinions on Supply Chain Issues, August 2012.

 b.
 Fauntleroy, G., “Rising Cost of Inpatient Care Linked to Medical Devices and Supplies,” Health Behavior News Service, Center for Advancing Health, August 29, 2012.

 c.
 Pain, L., and Funk, J., L.E.K.
 Strategic Hospital Priorities Study: Hospitals Look to MedTech for New Services and Solutions, L.E.K.
 Consulting, 2014.